Superformula/flutter_test-2023/README.md

 #### Misc.

-- Clear doumentation on the structure and architecture of your application.
+- Clear documentation on the structure and architecture of your application.
 - Clear and logical commit messages.
   - We suggest following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)